In this brief guide, we are going to discuss why a Santander mortgage in principle could be declined and what you can do about it.

 Before deciding on what to do next you may want to consider speaking to a mortgage broker who may be able to help you by getting you a mortgage in principle with a new mortgage lender.

-A mortgage broker could also advise you on how to improve your mortgage affordability using government schemes such as:
+A mortgage broker could also advise you on how to improve your mortgage affordability using government schemes such as the below.

 Depending on where you live, you may also be able to take advantage of home buying schemes provided by your local council.
 Example: In Norwich, the local councils provide the Norwich home options scheme.